-As of March 31, 2017, we are in compliance with our debt covenants and have provided a quarterly certification to our lenders to that effect.
-We believe that we currently meet all conditions set forth in the Credit Agreement to borrow thereunder and we are not aware of any conditions that would prevent us from borrowing part or all of the remaining available capacity under the revolving credit facility as of March 31, 2017 and through the date of this filing.
+At March 31, 2018, the Company is in compliance with our debt covenants and have provided a quarterly certification to our lenders to that effect.
+We believe that we currently meet all conditions set forth in the Credit Agreement to borrow thereunder and we are not aware of any conditions that would prevent us from borrowing part or all of the remaining available capacity under the existing revolving credit facility at March 31, 2018 and through the date of this filing.